espressif/vscode-esp-idf-extension/walkthroughs/configuration.md

 ## Next Steps

+In case you get stuck, you can always follow the in depth [Installation](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/installation.html) documentation.

 Once configuration is complete, you're ready to start developing with ESP-IDF in VS Code.
 You can now:
 - Create a new project
 - Open an existing ESP-IDF project